Nirbhay missile fired into sea, aborted minutes later

 New Delhi, Oct 12: The Nirbhay cruise missile was launched by the Defence Research and Development Organisation (DRDO) from Odisha's test facility into the Bay of Bengal.

-However it was decided to abort the trial a few minutes later.
+However, it was decided to abort the trial a few minutes later.

 The missile which was fired at 10.30 am today developed a snag and had to be aborted 8 minutes later, officials said.